kunzhan/ARM_HSI/README.txt

 If you use these codes, please cite the paper:

 @Article{ZhanJEI2017july,
-  author =  {Zhan, Kun and Wang, Haibo and Xie, Yuange and Zhang, Chutong and Yufang Min}, title =   {Albedo Recovery for Hyperspectral Image Classification}, journal = {Journal of Electronic Imaging}, year =    {2017},
+  author =  {Zhan, Kun and Wang, Haibo and Xie, Yuange and Zhang, Chutong and Min, Yufang}, title =   {Albedo Recovery for Hyperspectral Image Classification}, journal = {Journal of Electronic Imaging}, year =    {2017},